Parents and Carers

-Mrs Crabtree (email@example.com) who is the work related learning lead, Mrs Landau (firstname.lastname@example.org) and Mrs Scott (email@example.com) who are part of the Enrichment Team also support students with their future plans.
-They are all based in the Hub and appointments can be arranged by email.
+In addition to Mrs Pickerden, Mrs Crabtree (email@example.com) who is the Work Related Learning Lead and Mrs Landau (firstname.lastname@example.org) who is the Enrichment Team Lead also provide support for students with their future plans.
+They are based in the Hub and appointments can be arranged by email.

 |Telephone Number: 01274 492341|

 Once students have left school they can access further guidance through Connexions:

 Support is offered to our year 7&8 students to help them to settle in to Belle Vue Girls’ Academy.
 Every student will know who their pastoral manager is and who they can approach with any concerns.

 Students will be introduced to Mrs Pickerden and Mrs Crabtree and the Enrichment Team and will be told where they can find them for any careers advice they need at any point in their Belle Vue journey.

 Students will hear at least one speaker from a business or industry, talking about their sphere of work.
 Students will have at least one contact with an university or HE provider.

 Students will be signposted to Mrs Pickerden and Mrs Crabtree and the Enrichment Team for support in making their option choices.

 Pupils will be offered contacts with FE/HE providers and the chance to learn about what an apprenticeship is.

 Careers lessons continue as part of the Personal Development curriculum, covering topics around decision making and planning for the future.